open-rsx/rsb-manual/specification-socket.rst

 #. receive m\ :sub:`zero` from the server
 #. concurrently send and receive length-delimited (via m\ :sub:`size`)
    notification messages m\ :sub:`payload`
+#. shutdown; one of:

+   #. error shutdown

+      #. error in send or receive operation
+      #. close socket

+   #. passive orderly shutdown

+      #. "end of file" in receive operation
+      #. shutdown socket for writing
+      #. close socket

+   #. active orderly shutdown

+      #. termination request from client program
+      #. shutdown socket for writing
+      #. wait for "end of file" from server
+      #. close socket

 .. digraph:: client_states